Video marketing for B2B SaaS: best practices and tips

 Tip: You can also break this into a “strengths, weaknesses, and opportunities” exercise to analyze your marketing efforts and the channels you’re using.

 There are so many channels to explore and an endless amount of campaigns you can run to target your ideal customers.
 Your job is to make sure you’re executing the best strategy possible to drive prospective customers down the funnel.
-As soon as you understand your current channels, you can decide where you want to go and how you want to get there.

 Regardless of wherever you are in your SaaS journey, you should always have a growth-driven mindset –so that every action you take is with your larger strategy and company goals in mind.
 This is why establishing a strong GTM strategy is important.
 Luckily, there are ways you can achieve T2D3 growth, and there are so many things for you to do to get there.

-Learn how quick go-to-market experiments can help you.
+Learn how quick go-to-market experiments can help you

 In order to be growth-driven, you need to define your objectives and key results (OKRs).
 Without them, you and your team won’t have the goals they need to hit your growth targets.